 To combat this problem, come up with an internal FAQ about your company/products.
 Each time an employee is hired, and at regular intervals throughout their employment, have them read it – and give them a test that they must pass.

-This is a great way to ensure your employees are armed with enough knowledge to properly, and professionally, assist your customers.
+This is a great way to ensure your employees are armed with enough knowledge to properly, and professionally, assist your customers and provide the type of excellent customer service that makes them want to return.

 9. Celebrate Your Customers